hacksparr0w/hack.v/README.md

 # hack.v

-A reference implementation of the Hack computing system, that is described in the excellent [From Nand to Tetris course][1], built from scratch in Verilog.
+A reference implementation of Hack — the 16-bit von Neumann computing system that is described in the excellent [From Nand to Tetris course][1] — built from scratch in Verilog.

 ## Prerequisites